-It’s our 5th year of working with the Kogi, Wiwa, Arhuaco and Kankuamo Elders at the Teyuna Foundation.
+It’s our 8th year of working with the Kogi, Wiwa, Arhuaco and Kankuamo Elders.

 We’re grateful to our supporters for recognizing the importance of connecting to nature through those who live to support Her.